yonkahlon/Zenject/README.md

 To see this in action, start the asteroids scene and try adjusting `Ship -> State Moving -> Move Speed` setting and watch live as your ship changes speed.

-## <a id="object-graph-validation"></a>Object Graph Validation

-The usual workflow when setting up bindings using a DI framework is something like this:

-* Add some number of bindings in code
-* Execute your app
-* Observe a bunch of DI related exceptions
-* Modify your bindings to address problem
-* Repeat

-This works ok for small projects, but as the complexity of your project grows it is often a tedious process.
-The problem gets worse if the startup time of your application is particularly bad, or when the resolve errors only occur from factories at various points at runtime.
-What would be great is some tool to analyze your object graph and tell you exactly where all the missing bindings are, without requiring the cost of firing up your whole app.

-You can do this in Zenject out-of-the-box by executing the menu item `Edit -> Zenject -> Validate Current Scene` or simply hitting CTRL+SHIFT+V with the scene open that you want to validate.
-This will execute all installers for the current scene and construct a fully bound container.
-It will then iterate through the object graphs and verify that all bindings can be found (without actually instantiating any of them).

-Also, if you happen to be a fan of automated testing (as I am) then you can include calls to this menu item as part of your testing suite.

 ## <a id="global-bindings"></a>Global Bindings

 This all works great for each individual scene, but what if have dependencies that you wish to persist permanently across all scenes?
 In Zenject you can do this by adding installers to the global container.